 In the beginning, Arts and Craft studios at H.O.M.E. were developed as a means for low-income families to augment their income.
 Community members produced items in the studios or at their homes to sell on consignment in H.O.M.E.’s Craft Store.
 From bird houses to potholders, there is something for everybody.
-H.O.M.E.’s Craft Store is open Monday through Friday, 8 am – 4 pm except for the months of February and March when they are closed.
+The H.O.M.E.
+Made Gift Shop is open Friday through Monday 10 am – 5 pm except for the months of January, February and March when they are closed.

 How it works...